kartonfarkas/api_docs/source/suite/emails/viewing_urls.rst

      - field id, “id” or “uid” can be used
    * - key_value
      - mixed
-     - the value of the field identified by the key_id -
+     - value of the field identified by the key_id
+     -

 JSON Payload Example